 Children living in some areas are unlikely to be offered places.
 This includes most of the London boroughs, Reading, Berkshire, Surrey and Wokingham.
 Check your area here.

 We are often also not able to offer places to all children who live even closer to Buckinghamshire.
 Check here for more information.

-In the Buckinghamshire Secondary Transfer Test children just need to achieve a qualifying score of 121.
-A higher Secondary Transfer Test score will not give your child a better chance of getting a place (this is different to some other areas).
+In the Buckinghamshire Secondary Transfer Test children just need to achieve 121 to qualify.
+A higher score in the test will not give your child a better chance of getting a grammar school place (this is different to some other areas).

 The admission rules for each school will decide which qualified children get a place.
 You can find admission rules on each school’s website.

 Places are usually offered to siblings of current pupils first, then to children living in catchment and then other children living near to the school.
 This means children who qualify for our schools and live outside the school’s catchment area are often not offered a grammar school place.